"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Matthew T Buns and Katherine Thomas Thomas.
+Matthew T Buns, Katherine Thomas Thomas.
 The effect of a virtual standards-based training program on physical education teacher self-efficacy.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 485-493.
+Int J Phys Educ Sports Health 2016;3(3):485-493.